 Council recognises that, at times, residents may experience genuine financial hardship and people are to be treated with respect and compassion when considering their circumstances.
 With this in mind, Council has processes to assist with the recovery of monies that become overdue for rates, fees, charges and other debts.

-- View the Corporate Sponsorship Policy on our Policies page.
+- Read more about the Debt Recovery and Hardship Policy on our Policies page.

 - View the Community Group Loans Policy on our Policies page.